CarbonLDP/carbonldp-js-sdk/doc/README.md

 listChildren( parentURI:string,  requestOptions?:Carbon.HTTP.Request.Options ):Promise<[ Carbon.Pointer.Class[], Carbon.HTTP.Response ]>
 ```

-Retrieves an array of unresolved pointers that refers to all children of the container specified.
+Retrieves an array of unresolved pointers that refers to the children of the container specified.

 *Parameters*